NetSP-KAIST/cs341-23f-lab3/README.md

 For task 1, running single python3 script is enough

 For task 2-5, `pox.py` should be opened first, then grading script should be run

+## Troubleshooting

+### tests only contains `sudo: unable to execute ./grade.py: No such file or directory`

+This can happened because of EOL characters; Windows git may replace LF to CRLF, which makes script not executable For windows, try downloading file directly rather than git clone